Far-Se/tabame/README.md

 ## **Find Text In Folder**
 You can search text in a folder, recursively.
 You can use regex, case sensitive or match the whole text only.

-Import feature to this (and why I've created it): You can exclude files/folders, so if you do not want to see results from, for example `node_modules` you can set that in filters.
+Important feature (and why I've made it): You can exclude files/folders, so if you do not want to see results from, for example `node_modules` you can set that in filters.
 For example Notepad++ and vsCode does not have this feature and it's annoying.

 ## **Project Overview**